 - To submit as a Member of NCWN ($10), click here.

 - To submit as a Non-Member of NCWN ($15), click here.

 Greensboro, NC 27402-6170

-The non-profit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to writers at all stages of development.
+The annual Doris Betts Fiction Prize honors the late novelist and short story writer Doris Betts and is sponsored by the nonprofit North Carolina Writers’ Network, the state’s oldest and largest literary arts services organization devoted to writers at all stages of development.
 For additional information, visit www.ncwriters.org.